 * MACHINA REVISITED: Back in these pages in November, I ran an article on "machinima" -- videos constructed using video games -- and speculated that video games might soon be designed with "hooks" to allow users to manipulate them for video productions.
-According to an article in WIRED Online ("Machinima for the Masses" by Annalee Newitz), things have already advanced well beyond that.
+According to an article from WIRED.com ("Machinima for the Masses" by Annalee Newitz), things have already advanced well beyond that.
 A new Activision game titled "The Movies" has been released that is actually designed for making machinima, and has already led to an online hit -- THE FRENCH DEMOCRACY, a 13-minute video by French designer Alex Chan that tells a story of how discrimination in French society led to the country-wide riots of 2005.

 The Movies is, on the face of it, a simulation game where players build a movie studio and then use it to produce movies, employing a toolkit to help with movie production.
 Peter Molyneux, whose UK-based Lionhead Studios developed The Movies, says it's a no-brainer: "A game about the movie industry that doesn't allow you to make movies would be pretty weird.
 We wanted you to be able to make your own unique movie in no way controlled or defined by us.
 I think that's what we've achieved."